jkibe/recipes/content/recipes/apple-tart-doubienne/index.md

 Transfer the tart to the preheated oven.
 Bake the tart for 10 minutes.

-Then, lower the oven to 200 °C (400 °F), with fan (convection) if available.
+Then, lower the oven to 200 °C (400 °F) with fan (convection) if available.
 Bake the tart for a further 20 minutes.

 Prepare the filling by whisking the egg together with the sugar and cream.